jl33-ai/1000-machine-learning-interview-questions/content/Act 0 - Prelude/(1) How this book works.md

 ### Question Difficulty

 *All interview-style questions, with only **3 tiers** of difficulty.*

+Within each section the questions get progressively harder, or sections may be explicitly separated into difficulty level.

 ⍰ **Easy/Hard questions** target the concepts and theory.
 ☞ "What is `2+2`?"